Josh-McFarlin/super-res/README.md

 ## 👋 Intro

-- An Expo/React Native Starter for Tensorflow projects
+- Tensorflow Super Res app made with Expo

 ## 🚀 How to use